 2 Execution site(s)

-The German troops had occupied Druya by earl July 1941.
+The German troops had occupied Druya by early July 1941.
 A ghetto was created in April-May 1942.
 On June 17, 1942, the Germans and the local police surrounded the ghetto.
-A fire broke out and burned the ghetto and the nearby orthodox church.
+A fire broke out and burned down the ghetto and the nearby orthodox church.
 The Jews from the ghetto were gathered near the Druyka River and shot into a large grave.
 More than 1,000 Jews were killed in Druya.

 Do you have additional information regarding a village that you would like to share with Yahad ?

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17